ibm-mas/ansible-devops/docs/playbooks/oneclick-manage.md

 `export SSL_ENABLED=false`

 To install CP4D and Cognos Analytics:
-- `CP4D_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_PLATFORM` True/False - If you HAVE CP4D already installed in your cluster, then set it to "false"
-- `CP4D_INSTALL_COGNOS` True/False - If you HAVE Cognos Analytics already installed in your cluster, then set it to "false"
+- `CPD_INSTALL_COGNOS` True/False - If you HAVE Cognos Analytics already installed in your cluster, then set it to "false"
 - `CPD_PRODUCT_VERSION` (Required) Cloud Pak for Data version installed in the cluster in 4.X format.

 ## Usage